jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 The result of the interpolated string literal expression is just a plain ol' normal string, assigned to the `greeting` variable.

-**Warning:** `typeof greeting == "string"` illustrates why it's important not to think of these entities as special template values, since you cannot assign the unevaluated form of the literal to something and reuse it.
+**Warning:** `typeof greeting == "string"` illustrates why it's important not to think of these entities as special template values, as you cannot assign the unevaluated form of the literal to something and reuse it.
 The `` `..` `` string literal is more like an IIFE in the sense that it's automatically evaluated inline.
 The result of a `` `..` `` string literal is, simply, just a string.

 One really nice benefit of interpolated string literals is they are allowed to split across multiple lines: